Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

-\begin{remark}[Sharing is an implementation choice below the theorem] Theorem~\ref{thm:record-emission-necessity} and Remark~\ref{cor:two-canonical-forms} are stated at the abstract-term and information-content levels, not at the concrete-syntax or memory-footprint levels.
-Sharing-based implementations (term-graph rewriting, Lamping's optimal reduction, hash-consed representations) do not eliminate the two $y$-references at the abstract-term level; they collapse distinct term-level references to a shared memory location without changing the term semantics.
-The adequacy of term-graph rewriting for simulating term rewriting~\cite{kennawayKlopSleepDeVries1994} ensures that the abstract-term statement survives sharing-based optimization.
-The literature on reversible primitive recursive functions~\cite{paoliniPiccoloRoversi2016} gives reversible-functional realizations of the same schema at the function level, which likewise require explicit duplication primitives. \end{remark}
+\begin{remark}[Sharing is an implementation choice below the theorem] Theorem~\ref{thm:record-emission-necessity} and Remark~\ref{cor:two-canonical-forms} are stated at the abstract-term and information-content levels rather than at the concrete-syntax or memory-footprint levels.
+Sharing-based implementations (term-graph rewriting, Lamping's optimal reduction, hash-consed representations) retain the two $y$-references at the abstract-term level; they collapse distinct term-level references to a shared memory location while the term semantics stays fixed.
+Kennaway, Klop, Sleep, and de Vries~\cite{kennawayKlopSleepDeVries1994} establish the adequacy of term-graph rewriting for simulating term rewriting; the further step from that simulation to survival of the abstract-term statement under sharing is an inference of this paper.
+Paolini, Piccolo, and Roversi~\cite{paoliniPiccoloRoversi2016} define a class of reversible primitive recursive functions that embeds the primitive recursive functions through information-preserving reversible machinery, which is the function-level counterpart of the retention this remark describes. \end{remark}